 Applicants are strongly encouraged to apply for government loans and major academic scholarships [e.g., Ontario Student Assistance Program (OSAP), Ontario Graduate Scholarship (OGS), etc.].
 Please visit the School of Graduate Studies (SGS) website for full details on funding opportunities for graduate students.
 Please note however, there is limited funding available for professional master’s students and most of the available funding is bursary support that is based on the financial needs of individual students.

 Financial support offered to MHSc students through the Department of Speech-Language Pathology is detailed in the Student Handbook and in the Awards and Financial Assistance section of the website.
 Applications are solicited by the department as appropriate throughout the program.

 The Ontario Graduate Scholarship (OGS) Program recognizes academic excellence in graduate studies at the master’s and doctoral levels in all disciplines of academic study.
 The OGS program at the University of Toronto is jointly funded by the Province of Ontario and the University of Toronto.

 Applications and supporting documents must be submitted through the School of Graduate Studies’ (SGS) online application system.
 The Department of Speech-Language Pathology will then nominate selected students to receive an OGS award.
 Nominations are communicated to SGS who will then complete the adjudication process and notify recipients of their status.

 Important note for prospective students: Students must submit an OGS application to each institution for which they are seeking admission.
 Ontario Graduate Scholarship awards are no longer transferable from one university to another.

-Completed applications are due no later than Monday, March 6, 2017.
+Completed applications for the 2018 – 2019 academic year are due no later than Monday, March 12, 2018.
 In July, SGS will notify recipients and provide further details about how to activate and manage the award.

 Line of Credit